CAPS Fellows Program Application

 - Official transcript sent to firstname.lastname@example.org

-Semifinalist interviews with the Advisory Committee will take place on Saturday, February 2, 2019 and finalist interviews with placement sites will be in late February – early March.
-Fellows and their placements will be confirmed in early April.
+Semifinalist interviews with the Advisory Committee will take place on February 19th, 2022and those who move forward will become CAPS Fellows.
+The Fellows will interview with different placement sites in early April.
+The Fellows placements will be confirmed on April 19th.

 Applicants who have a conflict and will be unable to come for the Interview Day must contact the Institute for Leadership and Service as soon as possible at email@example.com to provide their availability for the week leading up to Interview Day in order to expedite scheduling their interview at an alternate time in the event they are selected as a Semifinalist.